 Step2 – CloneSeq: profiling of clones using modified InDrops and Drop-Seq protocols

 For the RNA profiling of clones, the authors designed a microfluidic device to capture clones in droplets and barcode their mRNAs using a custom InDrops protocol5.
 Figure 3 shows a scheme of this InDrop-based microfluidic configuration.
-Once again, flow rates are finely controlled using Fluigent Flow EZs combined with our Flow Units and A-i-O software (now OxyGEN).
+Once again, flow rates are finely controlled using Fluigent Flow EZs combined with our Flow Units and OxyGEN.